hack-technicolor/hack-technicolor/docs/Recovery.md

 !!! caution "DISCLAIMER"
     In some cases there is no way of knowing your exact situation and taking the wrong actions could get things worse and potentially brick your gateway.
 Anyone following this guide accepts full responsibility for the outcomes.

-This guide is based upon devices being in the following state:
+This guide is based upon most frequent troubles                   where you experience your device being stuck in different states.

-- TG789vac - orange status light and rebooting every now and then
-- TG799vac - orange status light on and occasional rebooting
-- TG800vac - green power light only.

-**Before power down or reboot/rtfd you must SSH to device and run `mtd erase -r rootfs_data` (or other name of data partition) or your gateway is bricked forever.**

 #################################################################################################################################################################################################